marlonbernardes/tripmind/docs/DEVELOPMENT_PROMPT.md

 - Offer the option for the user to specify a different task or area of focus
 - Wait for user confirmation before proceeding

-#### 3. **Implement Next Task**
+#### 3. **Implement → Test → Commit Workflow (CRITICAL)**
-Based on the current status in `docs/PROJECT_STATUS.md`:
-- Implement the next recommended feature/task
-- Follow the implementation plan outlined in the status document
+For each individual task/fix:

+**Step A: Implement**
-- Make incremental, working changes
+- Make the code changes for ONE task at a time
 - Ensure code quality and TypeScript compliance

-#### 4. **Testing Requirement (CRITICAL)**
-**⚠️ NEVER assume changes work just because they compile!**
+- Keep changes small and focused

+**Step B: Request Testing**
-- After making ANY functional changes, ask the user to test
+- After implementing, ask the user to test the change
-- DONT RUN THE DEV SERVER UNLESS EXPLICITLY ASKED
-- Provide clear testing instructions
+- Provide clear testing instructions (what to check, where to look)
+- **DO NOT run the dev server** unless explicitly asked
-- Wait for user confirmation that changes work as expected
+- Wait for user confirmation that it works

+**Step C: Request Commit**
+- After user confirms the change works, ask if they want to commit
+- Suggest a commit message
+- Wait for user to confirm the commit is done

+**Step D: Repeat**
-- Only proceed to next steps after receiving "it works" confirmation
+- Only after commit confirmation, move to the next task
 - If user reports issues, debug and fix before continuing

-#### 5. **Determine next task***
-After successful implementation and testing:
-- Propose what the next task should be.
-- Use the `ask_followup_question` tool to check if user wants to work on what you proposed or if he has different ideas.

-#### 6. **Update Project Status**
+#### 4. **Update Project Status**
-After successful implementation and testing:
+After completing a batch of tasks or at the end of a session:
 - Update `docs/PROJECT_STATUS.md` with:
   - What was completed in this session
   - Current working state